 Before they went to the Picture Show or Dancing they could dine at Las Vegas Bar B Q and enjoy a juicy steak, Las Vegas was located next to Cotton Tree Inn opposite the caravan park.

 In the 1960’s and 1970’s things changed a little, The Cool Corner Café was taken over by Doug and Doris MacLeod in 1962 and they extensively renovated the building and designed it based on an American style Diner and opened under the new banner of Cotton Tree Inn, this was a very large premises that housed a fish and chip shop, in holiday periods they used to sell 8 large bags of potatoes as cooked chips and for those days that was a lot of potato chips the potatoes were peeled and chipped on the premises, most shops wouldn’t sell that amount of cooked chips these days, they also sold fresh sea foods, had an eat in snack bar, eat inn café and separate restaurant the “Nautilus Room” The customers were able to treat themselves to hamburgers which were relatively new to Australia at this time(another American icon).
-Coca Cola came in bottles not cans and a small coke cola cost 7 pence (6 cents) and a medium coke was 10 pence (9 cents) and who could forget our great tasting local soft drinks “Wimmers” bottled in Nambour since 1910.
+Coca Cola came in bottles not cans and a small coca cola cost 7 pence (6 cents) and a medium coke was 10 pence (9 cents) and who could forget our great tasting local soft drinks “Wimmers” bottled in Nambour since 1910.
 Doug and Doris also started the first smorgasbord (buffet) in the coastal area in the Nautilus Room and this proved to be popular also, many people having their Xmas Day lunch prepared for them which was very new to the area in those early days.
 If you wanted to have a burger or a meal you could sit at the snack bar area which was fitted out with swivel chairs which was a new experience for the coast patrons also and while dining you could listen to the music of the Beach Boys or the Beatles playing on the juke box.

 During the day if the kids pocket money was running short, the kids used to climb the cotton trees opposite the Cotton Tree Inn and spend many hours there making their own fun.

 In the early sixties Jazzland was destroyed by fire and the land was purchased by Chas and Hazel Lee who opened the Rollerdrome in 1965, this proved to be a popular venue and drew crowds from all of the coastal strip and hinterland areas and was a great asset to the area to entertain people of all ages, It was about 40cents admission plus 20cents skate hire to spend a two hour session on the skating rink floor.
 In those days the kids could leave their bikes outside the Skating Rink and go skating for 2 hours and when they came out of the skating session, the bike would still be there, I wonder if that could happen now?
 A Slot Car track was also in the same complex and was owned by Pat and Ron Fuller.
 Bob Harris operated the Takeaway in the Rollerdrome building and the takeaway was later sold to Gary Ratcliffe.
-These were the days when Gary used to sell hamburgers for 20 cents a milkshake cost 13 cents and was served in an aluminium canister not a cardboard container hot cinnamon doughnuts were 5 cents, which were the first doughnuts sold on the coast.
+These were the days when Gary used to sell hamburgers for 20 cents a steak sandwich was 25 cents and a milkshake cost 13 cents and was served in an aluminium canister not a cardboard container hot cinnamon doughnuts were 5 cents, which were the first doughnuts sold on the coast.
 A meat pie was 13 cents.
 Pauls Have a Heart (ice cream) was 10cents and an Ice Cream Soda was 12 cents.

 Prior to the Rollerdrome opening there used to be an open air Skating Rink in Ocean Street, Maroochydore where the Maroochy Shire Council office now stands, this had a Penny Arcade with all penny coin in the slot machines in an arcade leading to the open air Skating Rink at the rear of the building.
 This was run by Vern Gilbert and family and the entrance admission price was 15 cents, including hire of skates.
 Some people may remember that the open air skating rink was later converted to Gilberts Nursery, selling plants and garden accessories.